 - Bulk tobacco no more than 250g (8.8 ounces)

 2. Currency Exchange

-Airport currency exchange often have less desirable exchange rates.
-So we advice you to exchange your currency in the center of the capital city for a higher rate.
-You can check and compare currency rates as of June 5th, 2019 from below:
+Airport currency exchange often has less desirable exchange rates.
+So we advise you to exchange your currency in the centre of the capital city for a higher rate.
+Below are images of Mongolian currency Togrog (MNT).

 Mongolia has a few transport options:

-- Bus & Trolleybus: You can mostly get around the capital city using these vehicles.
-Bus and Trolley fare for adults are 500₮(0.20$), for children 300₮(0.11$).
+- Bus & Trolleybus: You can mostly get around the capital city using public transport.
+Bus and Trolley fares for adults are 500₮(0.20$), for children 300₮(0.11$).
 There are usually no map or signs written in English, so it would be better to commute with a local friend or a guide to avoid getting lost.

 - Taxi: You can choose between a private taxi or a company taxi.
-It usually cost 1000₮( 0.38$) per km (0.62 mile).
+It usually costs 1000₮( 0.38$) per km (0.62 miles).
 If you choose to call a taxi company, they charge an additional 1000₮ on your total as a starting fee.
-You can find contacts of 17 official taxi companies from here: http://mongolia.gogo.mn/r/147664 /The fares may be slightly different from stated fares in the linked article/

 5. Tipping culture/Bargaining